Plant stress measurement: Fv/Fm

 Light that is absorbed by a leaf follows three competitive pathways.
 It may be used in photochemistry to produce ATP and NADPH used in photosynthesis, it can be re-emitted as fluorescence, or dissipated as heat.
 The Fv/Fm test is designed to allow the maximum amount of the light energy to take the fluorescence pathway.
 It compares the dark-adapted leaf pre-photosynthetic fluorescent state, called minimum fluorescence, or Fo, to maximum fluorescence called Fm.
 In maximum fluorescence, the maximum number of reaction centers have been reduced or closed by a saturating light source.
 In general, the greater the plant stress, the fewer open reaction centers available, and the Fv/Fm ratio is lowered.
 Fv/Fm is a measuring protocol that works for many types of plant stress.

 In Fv/Fm measurements, after dark adaption, minimum fluorescence is measured, using a modulated light source.
 This is a measurement of antennae fluorescence using a modulated light intensity that is too low to drive photosynthesis.
 Next, an intense light flash, or saturation pulse, of a limited duration, is used, to expose the sample, and close all available reaction centers.
 With all available reaction centers closed, or chemically reduced, maximum fluorescence is measured.
 The difference between maximum fluorescence and minimum fluorescence is Fv, or variable fluorescence.
 Fv/Fm is a normalized ratio created by dividing variable fluorescence by maximum fluorescence.
 It is a measurement ratio that represents the maximum potential quantum efficiency of Photosystem II if all capable reaction centers were open.
 An Fv/Fm value in the range of 0.79 to 0.84 is the approximate optimal value for many plant species, with lowered values indicating plant stress (Maxwell K., Johnson G. N. 2000), (Kitajima and Butler, 1975).
 Fv/Fm is a fast test that usually takes a few seconds.
 It was developed in and around 1975 by Kitajima and Butler.
 Dark adaptation times vary from about fifteen minutes to overnight.
 Some researchers will only use pre-dawn values.

+In rice, $F_v/F_m$ has been used to evaluate photosystem II responses to flooding and submergence stress.
+Studies comparing genotypes with different submergence survival strategies have shown that chlorophyll fluorescence can help characterize changes in photosynthetic capacity during submergence and after re-aeration.